caiosabadin/notes/sass/tutorial.md

 ## Mixins ##

-Mixings enable reuse of style definitions.
+Mixins enable reuse of style definitions.

 They resemble variables to some extent.
 The most significant difference is that whilst variables carry values, mixins carry styles excerpts.

 They are declared with the ``@mixin`` directive.
-After their declaration, they are later called employing the ``@include`` directive.
+After their declaration, they are later called with the ``@include`` directive.

 After the processing, these directives are swopped for the properties contained within the mixin they are including.